Adversarial Bandits with Knapsacks: High-probability algorithm for

 \begin{lemma} With probability at least $1-d\delta T$ it holds that

 If the event \eqref{eq:tailhatLP} holds, then $\guess_{\tau}$ and $\OPTLPfull[\tau]$ are indeed close:

 \end{lemma}

-The proof only relies on the uniform exploration property \eqref{eq:hp-guess} and the definition of IPS estimators, not on anything that the algorithm does.
+The proof of this lemma is deferred Section~\ref{subsec:IPS}.
+It only relies on the uniform exploration property \eqref{eq:hp-guess} and the definition of IPS estimators, not on anything that the algorithm does.
 A somewhat subtle point is to derive concentration on the respective LP-values from concentration of the average outcome matrices.

-\xhdr{IPS estimators do not change too fast.} We use the stopping condition in the algorithm to argue that the IPS estimators $\OBJ^{\ips}(\cdot)$ do not change too fast from one phase to another, in some specific sense.
-Namely, we compare $\OBJ^{\ips}(\cdot)$ in the first round of any full phase to the guess in the last round of the next phase.
+\xhdr{IPS estimates do not change too fast.} We use the phase-stopping condition in the algorithm to argue that algorithm's guesses $\guess_t$ and estimates $\OBJ^{\ips}(t)$ do not change too fast.

 \begin{lemma} Consider a full phase in the execution of the algorithm.
-Let $\tau$ be the first round in this phase, and let $\tau'$ be any round in the next phase.
+Let $\tau$ be the first round in this phase, let $\tau'$ be any other round in this phase, and let $\tau''$ be any round in the next phase.
 Then

 \end{lemma}